 Make certain that that return air intakes are free of debris and dust so air can easily flow.

 Look at your dampers verifying they are in the right place.
 Sometimes a damper will get moved by mistake like when you squeeze by it or make room for storage.
 For a properly functioning system check to see that your dampers are actually in the best spot.

-If that is a little too much to handle on your own we suggest you hire an area plumbing company licensed for HVAC and heating repair.
+If that is a little too much to handle on your own we suggest you hire one of the heating repair companies in town.
 You will find numerous heating contractors around you who can care for this all quite competently.
 For the right results you could set up annual maintenance for HVAC and the heating people will call every year to deal with it.